Although the common term is Native American, the fact is, anyone born in the U.S. is a native American. The correct term is, American Indian.

 The French were the first to encounter American Indians in what is now Missouri.
-On 25 June, 1673, explorers Louis Jolliet and Father Jacques Marquette came across a village of Illinois Indians in the extreme northeast area of what is now Missouri.
+On 25 June, 1673, explorers Louis Jolliet and Father Jacques Marquette came across a village of Illinois Indians in the extreme northeast area of what became Missouri.
 The area, situated four miles north of Wayland, is marked by the Iliniwek Village State Historic Site.
-The location is an important archaeological site because of its size and the quality of items preserved there.
+The location of Missouri's oldest Indian sites is an important archaeological site because of its size and the quality of items preserved there.
 A walking trail crosses the site of an excavated Illinois Indian longhouse.

 Life in the 1700s was raw and rough.
-For an example, visit a restored and authentically finished 1790-1815 French and Indian trading post and village, at Fort Charrette Village and Museum, in Washington, Missouri.
+For an example, visit a restored and authentically finished 1790-1815 French and Indian trading post and village, at Fort Charrette Village and Museum, 10 minutes east of Washington, Missouri.
 The fort includes five log houses, one of which is believed to be the oldest log house west of the Mississippi River.
 All are furnished with 1700s American antiques.
 A historian gives a one hour tour– an appointment is required.

 The Osage tribe, part of the Great Sioux Nation, occupied areas south of the Missouri River, spreading into northern Arkansas and northeast Oklahoma.
 The Osage Village State Historic Site preserves the location of a large Osage Indian village, which was occupied between 1700 and 1775.
 It is on the National Register of Historic Places.
 The site features a self-guided interpretive trail and information about the Osage Indians.
 It is located six miles northeast of Nevada, Missouri.